 The term "quartz inversion" is used in two ways.
-Often, people are simply referring to the temperature 573C.
-More likely they are referring the phenomena that occurs there: The sudden volume change that particles experience as they pass up and down (thus it is called an inversion) through 573C.
-Actually it is not quite this simple.
-Many graphs of quartz thermal expansion vs. temperature can be found using google, however these vary so the picture is not so clear as the 573 degree designator suggests.
-However the general pattern shows that quartz is expanding significantly through the entire 0-600C range, but it climbs alot faster through a narrow window of temperatures centering around 550C (about a 50C range).
-Obviously many factors are involved, so we are best served by speaking in general terms about this topic.
+Often, people are simply referring to the temperature 573°C. More likely they are referring to the phenomena that occur there: The sudden volume change that particles experience as they pass up and down (thus it is called an inversion) through 573C.
+Actually, it is not quite this simple.
+Many graphs of quartz thermal expansion vs. temperature can be found using google, however, these vary so the picture is not as clear as the 573°C designator suggests.
+However the general pattern shows that quartz is expanding significantly through the entire 0-600°C range, but it happens a lot faster through a narrow window of temperatures centering around 550°C (about a 50°C range).
+One technician made an interesting comment about the endothermic nature of the upward process: "I am amazed at the amount of latent heat absorbed by the inversion.
+The temperature just stopped going up for about an hour or so, and then proceeded on up, with no change of setting".
+Obviously, many factors are involved, so we are best served by speaking in general terms about this topic.

-Quartz inversion is not an issue with glazes because the particles dissolve in the melt and become the SiO2 part of the glass structure (glass expands and contracts on heating in a linear fashion).
-But with clay bodies it is different, only some of the quartz particles dissolve in the feldspar glass.
-This is such an issue in bodies because the quartz particles have a different thermal expansion and contraction profile than the brittle ceramic matrix in which they are embedded.
+Quartz inversion is not an issue with glazes because the particles dissolve in the melt and become the SiO2 part of the glass structure, and glass expands and contracts on heating in a linear fashion (that being said, quartz particles that are not small enough can remain undissolved).
+But with clay bodies it is different, only the smaller quartz particles dissolve in the feldspar glass.
+Those quartz particles have a different thermal expansion and contraction profile than the brittle ceramic matrix in which they are embedded.
 The population of the quartz particles, their size and the degree to which they have remained intact as crystalline quartz determines their ability to impose their thermal expansion on the matrix as a whole.